mikepsinn/desci-exchange-v1/README.md

 ```

 14. The NFT contract, price, image, and sale status is stored using TableLand.
-15. TableLand is a Ceramic-based NFT marketplace that allows users to list NFTs for sale, and buy them with a single click.
 16. If someone (encrypted and stored on Ceramic and accessible via DID linked to your wallet)
 17. Your data will then be listed in the data marketplace
 18. A data buyer such as a pharmaceutical or insurance company purchases your data set